DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/word2vector.md

 ![](/assets/CBOW_model.jpg)

+**Fig.2 CBOW model, as a connected neural network with one hidden layer.**

-Fig. shows the  CBOW model, which is a fully connected neural network with one hidden layer.
+Fig.2 shows the  CBOW model, which is a fully connected neural network with one hidden layer.
 The input layer takes the one-hot vector of context word, and has V neurons while the hidden layer has $N$ neurons.
 The output layer is softmax of all words in the vocabulary.

 \[0\]